-Based on the number of shares of common stock outstanding as of , 2017, after giving pro forma effect to the closing of this offering we will have shares of common stock outstanding, assuming (1) no exercise of the underwriter's option to purchase additional shares of common stock and (2) no exercise of outstanding options or warrants.
+Based on the number of shares of common stock outstanding as of December 12, 2017, after giving pro forma effect to the closing of this offering, there will be 25,420,552 shares of our common stock outstanding.
+This excludes shares of common stock that may be issued upon exercise of the warrants and conversion of the Series B Preferred to be issued in this offering.
 Of those shares, all of the shares sold in this offering will be freely tradable, except that any shares held by our "affiliates," as that term is defined in Rule 144 under the Securities Act, or Rule 144, may only be sold in compliance with the limitations described below.